-Flooding Source Name Description of Study Reaches Sebago Lake In the Towns of Casco, Naples, Raymond, Frye Island and Standish Silver Brook From its confluence with Fogg Brook and South Branch Brook to approximately 290 feet upstream of Timber Plank Bridge Songo River From its confluence with Sebago Lake to its confluence with the Bay of Naples in the Town of Naples South Branch Brook From a point approximately 950 feet downstream of its confluence with Fogg Brook and Silver Brook to its confluence with Fogg Brook and Silver Brook Stevens Brook From Kansas Road to the Highland Lake Dam in the Town of Bridgton Stroudwater River From its confluence with Fore River to approximately 75 feet downstream from the Town of Gorham corporate limits Thayer Brook From its confluence with Pleasant River to approximately 2,000 feet upstream of the confluence with Tributary A Tributary 1 to Presumpscot River From corporate limits (a point approximately 2,000 feet downstream of its confluence with Tributary 2 to Presumpscot River to a point approximately 2,140 feet upstream of its confluence with Tributary 2 to Presumpscot River Tributary 2 to Presumpscot River From its confluence with Tributary 1 to Presumpscot River to a point approximately 2,225 feet upstream Tributary A From its confluence with Thayer Brook to approximately 250 feet upstream of Farm Road in the Town of Gray Tributary to Clark Brook From its confluence with Clark Brook to approximately 3,500 feet downstream of the confluence with Clark Brook Trout Brook From its confluence with Fore River to approximately 13 feet upstream of Spurwick Avenue in the Town of Cape Elizabeth Unnamed Tributary to Colley Wright Brook From a point approximately 2,850 feet upstream of its confluence with Colley Wright Brook to a point approximately 520 feet upstream of private drive
+Flooding Source Name Description of Study Reaches Sebago Lake In the towns of Casco, Naples, Raymond, Frye Island, and Standish Silver Brook From its confluence with Fogg Brook and South Branch Brook to approximately 290 feet upstream of Timber Plank Bridge Songo River From its confluence with Sebago Lake to its confluence with the Bay of Naples in the Town of Naples South Branch Brook From a point approximately 950 feet downstream of its confluence with Fogg Brook and Silver Brook to its confluence with Fogg Brook and Silver Brook Stevens Brook From Kansas Road to the Highland Lake Dam in the Town of Bridgton Stroudwater River From its confluence with Fore River to approximately 75 feet downstream from the Town of Gorham corporate limits Thayer Brook From its confluence with Pleasant River to approximately 2,000 feet upstream of the confluence with Tributary A Tributary 1 to Presumpscot River From corporate limits (a point approximately 2,000 feet downstream of its confluence with Tributary 2 to Presumpscot River) to a point approximately 2,140 feet upstream of its confluence with Tributary 2 to Presumpscot River Tributary 2 to Presumpscot River From its confluence with Tributary 1 to Presumpscot River to a point approximately 2,225 feet upstream Tributary A From its confluence with Thayer Brook to approximately 250 feet upstream of Farm Road in the Town of Gray Tributary to Clark Brook From its confluence with Clark Brook to approximately 3,500 feet downstream of the confluence with Clark Brook Trout Brook From its confluence with Fore River to approximately 13 feet upstream of Spurwick Avenue in the Town of Cape Elizabeth Unnamed Tributary to Colley Wright Brook From a point approximately 2,850 feet upstream of its confluence with Colley Wright Brook to a point approximately 520 feet upstream of private drive

-Flooding Source Name Description of Study Reaches Unnamed Tributary to From a point approximately 700 feet upstream of its confluence with Presumpscot River Presumpscot River to a point approximately 510 feet upstream of dirt road Unnamed Tributary to Rich Mill From a point approximately 2,200 feet upstream of its confluence with Rich Mill Brook to a point approximately 2,025 feet upstream of Brook Maine Central Railroad Unnamed Tributary to Tucker From a point approximately 5,300 feet upstream of its confluence Brook with Tucker Brook to a point approximately 2,875 feet upstream of Maine Central Railroad Westcott Brook From a point approximately 150 feet upstream of its confluence with North Branch of Little River to Plummer Road West Branch Capisic Brook From its confluence with Capisic Brook to the Maine Turnpike in the Town of Portland Willett Brook From its confluence with Stevens Brook to approximately one foot
+Flooding Source Name Description of Study Reaches From a point approximately 700 feet upstream of its confluence with Unnamed Tributary to Presumpscot River Presumpscot River to a point approximately 510 feet upstream of dirt From a point approximately 2,200 feet upstream of its confluence Unnamed Tributary to Rich Mill with Rich Mill Brook to a point approximately 2,025 feet upstream of Brook Maine Central Railroad Unnamed Tributary to Tucker From a point approximately 5,300 feet upstream of its confluence with Tucker Brook to a point approximately 2,875 feet upstream of Brook Maine Central Railroad Westcott Brook From a point approximately 150 feet upstream of its confluence with North Branch of Little River to Plummer Road West Branch Capisic Brook From its confluence with Capisic Brook to the Maine Turnpike in the City of Portland Willett Brook From its confluence with Stevens Brook to approximately 1 foot

 Approximate analyses were used to study those areas having a low development potential or minimal flood hazards.
 The scope and methods of study were proposed to, and agreed upon, by FEMA and the individual communities within Cumberland County.
-For this countywide revision, no new approximate studies were executed.
-All or portions of the flooding sources listed in Table 3, "Flooding Sources Studied by Approximate Methods," were studied by approximate methods in the pre-countywide FISs.
+For this countywide revision, Meader Brook, West Branch Piscataqua River and East Branch Piscataqua River in the Town of Falmouth were studied using approximate methods by Ransom Consulting Engineers and Scientists.
+This study was completed June 28, 2012 (Reference 9).
+All or portions of the flooding sources listed in Table 3, "Flooding Sources Studied by Approximate Methods," were studied by approximate methods.